 The Minneapolis is located just 500 feet southwest of the main south tower of the bridge.
 She sits upright facing southwest and mostly intact in 125′.
 The engine and boilers are in place, the forward decks are in place but slipping downward.
 The bow is open and the stern rail is intact but the lower stern is open, exposing the propeller.
 The rudder lies on the bottom alongside the prop.
 Fishing net floats decorate the starboard side, and the forward end sits on a mast heel, with the remainder of the mast extending out to starboard through a sand dune.
 Schools of fish frequent this wreck.

-Being at narrowest part of the Straits, there if frequently a heavy, and sometimes confusing current.
+Being at narrowest part of the Straits, there if frequently a strong, and sometimes confusing current.
 This site is for advanced divers.

 Mooring Buoy Status

-Normally moored on the boiler piping.
-The Straits of Mackinac Shipwreck Preserve maintains a mooring at this site from May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
+The Straits of Mackinac Shipwreck Preserve maintains a mooring at this site from late-May to mid-September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.